Yacht Club Ensigns

 Caring for your Ensign

-It is very important to ensure that the flag can fly unobstructed without striking or coming into constant contact with any obstructions such as a wall, a tree or foliage or that the surface of the pole is rough.
+It is very important to ensure that your yacht club ensigns can fly unobstructed without striking or coming into constant contact with any obstructions, such as a wall, a tree or foliage or that the surface of the pole is rough.

-It is also important to consider whether the flag will constantly be exposed to harsh or extreme weather conditions such as high winds or heavy rain or heavily polluted urban environments.
+It is also important to consider whether the flag will constantly be exposed to harsh or extreme weather conditions, such as high winds, heavy rain or heavily polluted urban environments.

 Flying an excessively large flag in bad weather will dramatically reduce the life expectancy.

-It is not recommended to fly your flag continuously as this will reduce the life expectancy.
-Typically a flag flown continuously 24/7 may only last approximately 3 months.
+It is not recommended to fly your flag continuously, as this will reduce its life expectancy.
+Typically, a flag flown continuously 24/7 may only last approximately 3 months.

 If left out indefinitely, a flag will eventually succumb to the elements